WHY VISIT KOSOVO

-From an artistic and architectural point of view, artistic jewel in Kosovo are the Serbian Orthodox monasteries, some of which have been declared World Heritage Sites by UNESCO, first of all the Gračanica Monastery (1313), southeast of Pristina, and the famous Patriarchal Monastery of Peć (13th century), west of Peć.
+From an artistic and architectural point of view, the artistic jewel in Kosovo is the Serbian Orthodox monasteries, some of which have been declared World Heritage Sites by UNESCO, first of all, the Gračanica Monastery (1313), southeast of Pristina, and the famous Patriarchal Monastery of Peć (13th century), west of Peć.

 WHAT TO SEE IN KOSOVO